neskweek/LightSaberOS/README.md

 * Short press on Main switch or Aux switch : leave PowerSaving Mode (go back to Standby Mode)

-###### _In Action Mode_ :
-* Move your saber around : Swing effect
-* Hit the hilt/blade : Clash effect
-* Short press Aux switch : Enable/disable Blaster block modes.
-Move your saber to produce Blaster effects.
-* Long press Aux switch : Blade Lockup effect
-* Long press Main switch : Shutdown saber

-###### _In Config Mode_ :
-* short press Main switch : Up the value
-* short press Aux switch : Down the value
-* long press Main switch : Change menu :
-	* Volume
-	* SoundFont
-	* [ONLY FOR LEDSTRING USERS] Power On effect: change the type of ignition for the current SoundFont
-	* [ONLY FOR LEDSTRING USERS] Power Off effect: change the type of retractation for the current SoundFont
-	* [ONLY FOR LEDSTRING USERS] Flicker effect: change the type of flickering for the current SoundFont
-	* [ONLY FOR RGB LED USERS] Main color : change the color of your saber
-	* [ONLY FOR RGB LED USERS] Clash color: change the color displayed during clash effect
-	* [ONLY FOR RGB LED USERS] Assign colors to current soundfont ? : Allows you to save the colors you just defined to the current SoundFont
-	* Swing sensitivity : adjust swing sensitivity.

-* Long press Aux switch : update config to EEPROM and leave Config Mode

 ________________________________________________________________________________

 ### HOW TO MANAGE YOUR SDCRAD